invertase/react-native-firebase-docs/v3.0.0/auth/reference.md

 | auth/invalid-email  | Thrown if the email address is not valid. |

 ## Properties

+The following properties are accessed via the Auth instance firebase.auth().

 ### currentUser
 [method]currentUser returns [User](version /auth/user) or null;[/method]